robotology/gym-ignition/README.md

 ### Unstable builds

 Gym-Ignition still doesn't have a steady release cycle strategy.
 This project targets mainly research, and its development is very active.
 In order to quickly deliver new features, we do our best to have a fast release cycle.

-Though, if you find interesting [PRs](https://github.com/robotology/gym-ignition/pulls) that are not yet included in the [most recent release](https://github.com/robotology/gym-ignition/releases), you can get the most recent version as follows:
+If you find interesting [PRs](https://github.com/robotology/gym-ignition/pulls) that are not yet included in the [most recent release](https://github.com/robotology/gym-ignition/releases), you can get the latest unstable version as follows:

 1. **User installation**: install [`gym-ignition-nightly`](https://pypi.org/project/gym-ignition-nightly/).
 Be sure that the last release [includes a wheel](https://pypi.org/project/gym-ignition-nightly/#files).

 1. **Developer installation**: check-out the `devel` branch after cloning the repository.

 ## Citation